zhouaini528/coinbase-php/README.md

 Coinbase docs [https://docs.pro.coinbase.com](https://docs.pro.coinbase.com)

-All interface methods are initialized the same as those provided by okex.
+All interface methods are initialized the same as those provided by Coinbase.
 See details [src/api](https://github.com/zhouaini528/coinbase-php/tree/master/src/Api)

 Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.